Blog Guidelines

 Introduction

-For example, some prerequisites for blog post tutorials may include:
+Common prerequisites for blog posts include:

 - Software required (e.g. Git, Node.js, Python, Docker)

-- Tutorials that may help the reader get basic knowledge (e.g. Another ZAP Docs page)
+- Tutorials that may help the reader get basic knowledge (e.g. Another ZAP-Docs page)

 - User Accounts such as APIs